fastforwardlabs/mdff22report/src/05-methods.md

 ### 2. Statistical test for change in response variable

-Unlike the previous method, where only the feature space is analyzed, our second approach infers concept drift by tacitly involving the classifier in the detection process, making the change detection process relevant to the prediction task at hand.
+Unlike the previous method, where only the feature space is analyzed, our second approach infers concept drift by tacitly involving the classifier in the detection process, making change detection relevant to the prediction task at hand.
 To do so, we apply a model that's been trained on the reference window to generate predicted class probabilities (a response distribution) for observations in the detection window.
 Then, we use a _k_-fold procedure to obtain probability estimates for the reference window.

 ::: info
 **_K-fold Procedure_**